single bottom, Diamond & CBN Usage Principals

 Environmental impact is an important consideration when choosing a coolant, particularly for manufacturers looking to minimize their ecological footprint.

-• Biodegradable Coolants: Some coolants are formulated to be biodegradable, reducing environmental impact and disposal costs.
+• check icon Biodegradable Coolants: Some coolants are formulated to be biodegradable, reducing environmental impact and disposal costs.
 These coolants are often water-based or synthetic, providing effective performance while being environmentally friendly.

 Cost and Maintenance